m3dwards/parity-website/content/directory/greenfingers/index.md

 [[products]]
-  title = "Premises Exterior Clear Up" description = "Tidy up of exterior of premises to create a professional impression to visiting clients" price_prx = "10 /ph" price_gbp = "10 /ph + materials" category = "Premises & Office"
+  title = "Premises Exterior Clear Up" description = "Tidy up of exterior of premises to create a professional impression of your company to visiting clients." price_prx = "10 /ph" price_gbp = "10 /ph + materials" category = "Premises & Office"